OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/reviews.md

 ### Allow anonymous

 By default, only logged in customers can create reviews.
-If this option is enabled everyone can review products.
+If this option is enabled, everyone can review products.

 ## Events